Diwahars/react-highcharts/README.md

 ## Usage

-The JSON data is modifiable within src/chart.js folder under the seriesObject array.
+The JSON data is modifiable within src/chart.js in the seriesObject array.

-If you want to use the JSX file, src/chart.js
+If you want to work in JSX
+  Use src/chart.js

-If you want to use the JavaScript file, build/chart.js
+If you want to work in JavaScript

-Note: build/chart.js is the JavaScript file that was transformed from the JSX file, src/chart.js.
-If you are going to work with the JSX file, be sure to use "jsx --watch src/ build/" from the main directory.
-This will convert any JSX files in the src directory to JavaScript files in the build directory.
+  Use build/chart.js

+Note for JSX users:
+  Be sure to transform your JSX file into a JavaScript file.
+  ex: src/chart.js -> build/chart.js

 ## History